+g.
+For contracts with no minimum guaranteed benefits, the partial withdrawal amount each year shall equal 3.5% of the Account Value.

 h.
-For contracts with no minimum guaranteed benefits, the partial withdrawal amount each year shall equal 3.5% of the Account Value.
+There may be instances where the company has certain data limitations, (e.g., with respect to policies that are not enrolled in an automatic withdrawal program but have exercised a non-excess withdrawal in the contract year immediately preceding the valuation date.
+The company may employ an appropriate proxy method if it does not result in a material understatement of the reserve.

 i.
-There may be instances where the company has certain data limitations, (e.g., with respect to policies that are not enrolled in an automatic withdrawal program but have exercised a non-excess withdrawal in the contract year immediately preceding the valuation date [Section 6.C.4.g and Section 6.C.4.i]).
-The company may employ an appropriate proxy method if it does not result in a material understatement of the reserve.
+For contracts that do not offer withdrawal benefits, such as some contracts within the Payout Annuity Reserving Category and Longevity Reinsurance Reserving Category, this section is not applicable.